HNRCA-Data/Biostats_Github_Tutorial/readme.md

 # HNRCA BDMU GitHub Tutorial

 This tutorial will provide an introduction to using GitHub within the HNRCA-Data organization.
-The focus will be on intializing existing projects as that is expected to be a common workflow.
-However, initalizing a git repository at the onset of a project is the recommended workflow.
-That is not the focus here as initialzing an empty directory is a simplified version of initializing a directory with existing files.
+The focus will be on intializing projects with existing files.
+It is recommended to initalize the git repository at the onset of a project before creating any files, however doing so after the fact is still expected to be a common workflow and is the more complex process that requires more care.

 1. Prerequistes
     - Create a [GitHub](github.com) account and request access to HNRCA-Data